Project is substantially complete at this time. Remaining work to be completed in the upcoming weeks includes:

 7th Avenue Creek Project

 7th Avenue Creek has a history of flooding conditions, which have damaged homes and overtopped roadways, creating hazardous conditions and road closures.
-The City has been actively pursuing needed improvements to the creek.
-After several years of developing plans, obtaining grant funding, removing flood prone homes from along the creek, and finally designing and permitting improvement plans, the City will be moving forward with our first significant construction project in 2021, which stretches from Washington Avenue at the southern limit to S. 10th Avenue at the northeastern limit.
-The project will restore a natural meandering creek, stabilize streambanks, upsize culverts underneath Illinois, Indiana and South Avenues, remove a portion of S. 9th Avenue between E. Main Street and Illinois Avenue, and add a walking path along the creek between S. 10th Avenue and Indiana Avenue.
+After several years of developing plans, obtaining grant funding, removing flood prone homes from along the creek, and finally designing and permitting improvement plans, the City completed our first significant construction project in 2021, which stretches from Washington Avenue at the southern limit to S. 10th Avenue at the northeastern limit.
+The project restored a natural meandering creek, stabilized streambanks, upsized culverts underneath Illinois, Indiana and South Avenues, removed a portion of S. 9th Avenue between E. Main Street and Illinois Avenue, and added a walking path along the creek between S. 10th Avenue and Indiana Avenue.

 Additional Project Background